apache/trafficcontrol/docs/source/admin/traffic_router.rst

 2. Enter the Traffic Router server into Traffic Ops, assign it to a Traffic Router profile, and ensure that its status is set to ``ONLINE``.
 3. Ensure the FQDN of the Traffic Router is resolvable in DNS.
 This FQDN must be resolvable by the clients expected to use this CDN.
 4. Install a traffic router: ``sudo yum install traffic_router``.

+..
+Note:: As of Traffic Control version 2.3, traffic router depends upon a package called 'tomcat_tr'.
+This package should have been created when you built Traffic Control.
+If you get an error while installing the 'traffic_router' package make sure that the 'tomcat_tr' package is in your package repository.

 5. Edit ``/opt/traffic_router/conf/traffic_monitor.properties`` and specify the correct online Traffic Monitor(s) for your CDN.
 See :ref:`rl-tr-config-files`
 	# traffic_monitor.properties: url that should normally point to this file
 	traffic_monitor.properties=file:/opt/traffic_router/conf/traffic_monitor.properties